denpamusic/PyPlumIO/docs/source/usage.rst

 .. code-block:: python

     heating_schedule.monday.set_on(start="07:00")
-    # is an equivalent to
+    # is equivalent to
     heating_schedule.monday.set_on(start="07:00", end="00:00")

 .. code-block:: python

     heating_schedule.monday.set_off(end="07:00")
-    # is an equivalent to
+    # is equivalent to
     heating_schedule.monday.set_off(start="00:00", end="07:00")

 This can be used to set state for a whole day with